Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

-Copyright (c) 2020 Jozef Szimeth
+# StrLib

-StrLib is a library for the c programing language, which provide an abstraction layer for strings.
+StrLib is a library for the c programing language, which provides an abstraction layer for strings.
 It makes strings easier to work with and brings them closer to higher level languages like C# and Java.
-This library's priority was make work with strings easier, so there may be some inefficiencies and in case of inappropriate treatment of pointers and memory allocations there might be even memory leaks.
+This library's priority was make work with strings easier, so in favour of this priority there may be some inefficiencies and in case of inappropriate treatment of pointers and memory allocations there might be even memory leaks.
 Disclaimer, the last statement about memory is in the users responsibility to handle, not the maintainer's.

 Documentation: